sanchobbdo/guides/general/README.md

 > **Note:** To keep homogeneity accross the project's files, some rules can be overriden based on the main language or framework used - e.g. If a PHP framework's guide suggests using tabs instead of spaces, tabs should be used not only on the PHP files but on stylesheets and scripts as well.

-Tune up your IDE or text editor to follow this rules.↦
+Tune up your IDE or text editor to follow this rules.

 **[[⬆]](#table-of-contents)**